Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming: Experimental Evaluation

 \subsection{Experimental Trends}

-Our results support the position that there is no one convolution algorithm which excels in every scenario.
+Our results strongly support the position that there is no one convolution algorithm which excels in every scenario.
 For example, Winograd convolution is supremely effective in VGG family DNN models, because they are entirely composed of $K = 3$ convolution layers.
-However, Winograd convolution is among the worst performers on the AlexNet and GoogleNet models (Figure~\ref{fig:results-x86-multi-threaded}).
+However, Winograd by itself is among the slowest approaches for the AlexNet and GoogleNet models (Figure~\ref{fig:results-x86-multi-threaded}).

-We also see an experimental validation of the importance of modelling the cost of data format conversions.
-Recall that our strategy for non-PBQP bars is to replace the \texttt{SUM2D} algorithm only if the replacement has a smaller execution time.
-Figure~\ref{fig:results-a57-single-threaded} shows that for GoogleNet, this strategy leads to a net \emph{slowdown} for the family of direct loop-based convolutions --- even though at all points the fastest loop was chosen, the legalizing data format conversions are so expensive that the baseline \texttt{SUM2D} instantiation of the network is faster.
+We also see an experimental validation of the importance of modelling the cost of data layout transformations.
+Recall that our strategy for non-PBQP bars is to replace the \texttt{SUM2D} algorithm only if the replacement has a \emph{smaller} execution time.
+Figure~\ref{fig:results-a57-single-threaded} shows that for GoogleNet, this strategy leads to a net \emph{slowdown} for the family of direct loop-based convolutions --- even though at all points the \emph{faster} loop was chosen, the legalizing data layout transformations are so expensive that the baseline \texttt{SUM2D} instantiation of the network is faster.

-The effect is even larger considering the case of Winograd convolution for AlexNet on Intel Haswell (Figure~\ref{fig:results-x86-single-threaded}).
+The effect is even larger considering the case of Winograd convolution for AlexNet on Intel Haswell (Figure~\ref{fig:results-x86-multi-threaded}).
 Recall from Figure~\ref{fig:selection} that the PBQP optimal selection on this platform uses a Winograd variant for 4 of the 5 convolutions in AlexNet.
-Yet simply selecting the fastest Winograd variant ignoring data format conversion costs yields an instantiation that performs only marginally better than the baseline \texttt{SUM2D} network instantiation.
+Yet simply selecting the fastest Winograd variant ignoring data layout transformation costs yields an instantiation that performs only marginally better than the baseline \texttt{SUM2D} network instantiation.